 Biology and Chemistry Teacher

-Mount Holyoke College - BA Montana State University - MSSE
+Mount Holyoke College - BA Montana State University - MS

-Heather teaches chemistry and AP Biology and advises senior girls.
+Heather teaches chemistry and biology and advises senior girls.
 She has also coached girls’ lacrosse and soccer, making use of her intercollegiate experience at Mount Holyoke College as a letter winner in both sports.
 In addition to coaching, Heather is active in the School’s community service program, the Sustainability Council, and the Environmental Action Committee.
 Before coming to Thacher, Heather worked at Groton School and also at the Louisville Collegiate School in Kentucky.
-She lives on campus with her husband, Bill, their two large dogs, and one curious toddler.
+She lives on campus with her husband, Bill, and their two small children and two enormous rescue dogs.

-Tommy Hattori teaches math and coaches football and boys’ lacrosse at Thacher.
+Tommy Hattori teaches math and science and serves as the dorm head for Lower School.
+He also coaches football and boys’ lacrosse at Thacher.
 Born and raised in Monterey, California, Tommy attended UC Berkeley, where he also played lacrosse.
-For the past seven years, Tommy taught math and science and served as Class Dean and Upper School Director of Global Studies at Pace Academy in Atlanta, Georgia.
-At Thacher, he’ll be living with his wife, Danielle, and their two children, March and Rower, in the Los Padres dorm.
-Tommy looks forward to returning to the West Coast and working and living with the amazing students at Thacher.
+Tommy has previously taught at The Stevenson School in Pebble Beach and Pace Academy in Atlanta.
+He lives in the Lower School dorm with his wife, Danielle, and two children, March and Rower.

 Director of the Outdoor Program and Science Teacher